zonxorg/zonxdocs/README.md

 ### Install as a Hugo Module (recommended)

-Edit the `hugo.toml` configuration file to include the [Lotus Docs theme](https://github.com/colinwilson/lotusdocs) and the [Hugo Bootstrap module](https://github.com/gohugoio/hugo-mod-bootstrap-scss) as modules:
+Edit the `hugo.toml` configuration file to include the [Zonx Docs theme](https://github.com/zonxorg/zonxdocs) and the [Hugo Bootstrap module](https://github.com/gohugoio/hugo-mod-bootstrap-scss) as modules:

 ```toml
 baseURL = 'http://example.org/'